christian-fei/christian-fei.github.io-pandoc/_posts/2018-04-12-Easy-rate-limit-API-calls-with-p-limit.md

 ## example

-let's say we have a list of urls we want to make a request to, making at most 5 at a time.
+In the code below I want to make concurrent calls to an api (which can be an HTTP API, library call, pretty much anything that returns a `Promise`), at most 5 at a time.

 ```
 const pLimit = require('p-limit')